EsterChang/CS4641/index.md

 <img width="400" alt="smoker" src="https://user-images.githubusercontent.com/46691358/98428471-95b41d80-206f-11eb-90fc-42a77309eefb.png">

-When analyzing only BMI and charges, it appears that upon reaching an obese BMI, the population separates significantly.
-Some members of the population had charges that remained fairly consistent, while others saw charges double or triple.
-After applying a hue to the plot indicating smoking status, it showed charges for smokers increase linearly with BMI, while non-smoker charges remained fairly consistent.
-This again shows the significant impact of smoking, which is only worsened by a higher BMI.
+When analyzing BMI and charges, it appears that upon reaching a BMI greater than 30, the population separates significantly.
+After this point it appears that some members of the population have charges that are double or triple that of others.
+After applying a hue to the plot indicating smoking status, we can see that charges for smokers increase linearly with BMI, while non-smoker charges remain fairly constant as BMI increases.
+This again shows the significant impact of smoking, which is worsened by a higher BMI.

 <img width="400" alt="bmi-scatter" src="https://user-images.githubusercontent.com/46691358/98428482-aebcce80-206f-11eb-9875-b633e7ef5a92.png">

 Since poor BMI seems to lead to higher charges, we decided to further analyze this trend.
 Any member of the population with a BMI greater than 25 was labeled overweight, and others not overweight.
 After comparing the two groups, it appears that most members of each group have charges around $8000.
-However, it is clear that those who are overweight are far more likely to suffer high charges compared to those who are not.
+However, it is clear that those who are overweight are more likely to suffer high charges compared to those who are not.

 <img width="400" alt="bmi-violin" src="https://user-images.githubusercontent.com/46691358/98428490-bda38100-206f-11eb-901e-900253b2da28.png">

 The last relationship we chose to look at was between age and charges.
-As expected, increased age generally leads to increased charges, but like bmi, there appears to be distinct groups with vastly different charges.
-When applying the smoker hue once again, it can be seen that charges for both smokers and non-smokers increase with age, but smokers have much higher charges.
+As expected, increased age generally leads to increased charges, but like bmi, there appears to be distinct groups in the population with vastly different charges.
+When applying the smoker hue once again, it can be seen that charges for both smokers and non-smokers increase with age, but smokers have much higher charges overall.

 <img width="400" alt="age" src="https://user-images.githubusercontent.com/46691358/98428500-cd22ca00-206f-11eb-8a4f-74607d822914.png">

-The results of this data exploration lead us to believe that smoking is by far the most important feature in determing insurance cost, with BMI and age also being helpful.
-We will be using unsupervised learning to confirm these conclusions in subsequent sections.
+The results of this data exploration lead us to believe that smoking is by far the most important feature in determing an individual's risk for high insurance costs, with age and BMI still playing a modest role.
+Since smoking has such strong influence, we believe the best split between high and low-to-medium cost should be defined by the separation between charges for smokers and non-smokers.
+We will confirm and expand upon this claim in our clustering results section.

 ## Unsupervised Learning